Bulk import details

 Bulk import:

-Uses the BULK INSERT statement to import into temporary tables.
+1. Uses a bulk insertion technique to import data into temporary tables.

 Note: You do not need to change the database recovery model to BULK LOGGED because bulk import uses bulk operations on temporary tables, and bulk operations on objects in tempdb are already BULK LOGGED.